Phillips Faculty Fellowships

 6. A current C.V.

 By applying, the faculty member agrees to submit a progress report at the end of the sabbatical.
 This report should both summarize work completed to date and describe the future publications, performances, or exhibitions that resulted from the sabbatical or are expected to result.
+This report must also be attached when applying for your next sabbatical.

 Frequently Asked Questions: